aspose-slides/Aspose.Slides-API-References/content/nodejs-java/english/aspose.slides/hyperlinkqueries/_index.md

 | getAnyHyperlinks () | Get all IHyperlinkContainer subobjects that contain not null HyperlinkMouseOver.
 With given IHyperlinkContainer object you can manage its hyperlink (read, update or remove).
 See IHyperlinkContainer interface. |

  **Returns:**
-KeyedCollection, List, [BehaviorPropertyCollection](../behaviorpropertycollection), ReadOnlyCollection, Collection
+ReadOnlyCollection, List, Collection, KeyedCollection, [BehaviorPropertyCollection](../behaviorpropertycollection)

 ---